Graphs encoding the generating properties of a finite group: Bounding the diameter of when is soluble

 In \cite{diam} it is proved that if $G$ is a 2-generator finite soluble group, then the graph $\Gamma^*_{1,1}(G)$ obtained from the generating graph by removing the isolated vertices has a very small diameter: indeed $\diam(\Gamma^*_{1,1}(G))\leq 3.$ Moreover $\diam(\Gamma^*_{1,1}(G))\leq 2$ if $G$ has the property that $|\End_G(V)|>2$ for every non-trivial irreducible $G$-module $V$ which is $G$-isomorphic to a complemented chief factor of $G$.
 The aim of this section is to bound $\diam(\Gamma^*_{a,b}(G))$ for arbitrary values of $a$ and $b$ when $G$ is soluble.

 \

-Before dealing with the general case of a soluble group $G$, we need to collect a series of results in linear algebra.
+Before dealing with the general case of a soluble group $G$, we need to collect in the next four lemmas a series of results in linear algebra.
 Denote by $M_{r\times s}(F)$ the set of the $r\times s$ matrices with coefficients over the field $F.$

 \begin{lemma} {\cite[Lemma 3]{CLis}} Let $V$ be a finite dimensional vector space over the field $F$.
 If $W_1$ and $W_2$ are subspaces of $V$ with $\dim W_1=\dim W_2$, then $V$ contains a subspace $U$ such that $V=W_1\oplus U=W_2\oplus U.$ \end{lemma}